Laamy/ClydeMenu/README.md

 - Steal/Download map - ever had that one friend who hosts then falls asleep? now you can download the map from them and host it
 - Waypoints - complex waypoints that fade in/out that you can place manually (resets every level change)
 - Waypoint macros - lets you create a pre-defined template for a waypoint that you can just click to place
+- Draggable windows - everything in the new UI can be repositioned or removed completely
+- RichChat - a chat window that displays peoples chat messages
 - Clyde themes - not related to repo but its worth noting

 some misc things that might be removed